codymoly/msc_thesis/README.md

 ![logo](./msc_logo.png)

-# Beyond the mean: assessing the role of temperature variability and predictability for shaping the size structure of reef fish communities
+# Beyond the mean: assessing the role of temperature variability and predictability in shaping the size structure of reef fish communities
-## Master's thesis, Department of Marine Sciences, Gothenburg University
+## Master's thesis, Department of Marine Sciences, University of Gothenburg

 This repository contains scripts, data links, and compiled data I use for my master's thesis.
 Dependencies are listed in the [requirements.txt](https://github.com/codymoly/msc_thesis/blob/main/requirements.txt).